Providing Guidance And Services Concerning Business Formation And Transactions

 Contact our lawyers for guidance involving:

 The corporate form chosen for a business entity potentially affects every aspect of its operations.
-If you own a small business in Illinois or are a small-business startup in Wisconsin, our attorneys can help you decide whether you want to operate as a closely held business, limited liability company, partnership, cooperative, S-corporation, C-corporation, standard stock corporation or sole proprietorship.
+If you own a small business, our attorneys can help you decide whether you want to operate as a closely held business, limited liability company, partnership, cooperative, S-corporation, C-corporation, standard stock corporation or sole proprietorship.

 Our attorneys help our clients set up personnel policies and procedures and advise our clients about directors’ and officers’ liability, franchising, reorganization, trade association membership and activity, joint ventures, mergers, dissolutions/startups, business successions and shareholders’ rights.
 Our firm provides assistance with drafting and enforcing contracts, representation with governmental agencies, interfacing with financial institutions, collections, defense of lawsuits, training for members of boards of directors (profit and nonprofit) and day-to-day legal matters that arise.